 Sylvan’s Engineering courses in the Raleigh-Durham region make learning fun!
 Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
 Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
 It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

 A Real-World Education

-In addition to offering fun and memorable experiences, our Engineering courses in the Raleigh-Durham region help equip students with vital STEM (science, technology, engineering and math) abilities.
-Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼
+Beyond being big on fun, our Engineering programs in the Raleigh-Durham region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
+Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼

 Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
 Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
 Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

 Here’s what our Engineering programs in the Raleigh-Durham region include: